-It is known as one of the loudest arenas not only in the Colonial Athletic Association, but on the East Coast, the Verizon Wireless Arena provides an unparalleled home court advantage for the Rams.
+It is known as one of the loudest arenas not only in the Colonial Athletic Association, but on the East Coast, The Siegel Center provides an unparalleled home court advantage for the Rams.
 In fact, since fans started pouring into the building at the corner of Broad and Harrison, the VCU men’s basketball team has over 85 percent of its home games (139-23).

 The men's and women's basketball teams recently had renovations done to their locker room areas, which includes custom lockers for each player along with the Barkley Room, a three-tiered film room for team meetings and scouting sessions.